BristolRSE/bristolrse.github.io/source/how-tos/windows_dev_vm.rst

 --------------------------
 Download the Parallels virtual machine image `from Microsoft <https://developer.microsoft.com/en-us/windows/downloads/virtual-machines/>`_.

 Check the file hash of the download against the image.
-The values under "FileHash" in the table of downloads `provided by Microsoft <https://developer.microsoft.com/en-us/windows/downloads/virtual-machines/>`_ are SHA256 hash values, the default algorithm used by ``Get-FileHash`` in PowerShell.
+The values under "FileHash" in the table of downloads `provided by Microsoft <https://developer.microsoft.com/en-us/windows/downloads/virtual-machines/>`_ are SHA256 hash values (the default algorithm used by ``Get-FileHash`` `in PowerShell <https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.utility/get-filehash>`_).
 On MacOS we can check the hash using ``shasum``, e.g.

 .. code-block:: shell